evantayloryates/yabai-wiki-fork/Home.md

 You can find detailed instructions on every step of the quickstart guide in this wiki.
 The sidebar to the right (bottom for mobile devices) has a sorted list of pages with links to individual chapters.

+### Should you upgrade from chunkwm?

+A commonly asked question is whether you should update from [&rightarrow;&nbsp;chunkwm][gh-chunkwm] to yabai right now.
+In general, the answer to this is yes.

+There are, however, a few notable exceptions: If you either cannot disable System Integrity Protection or are heavily invested into the plugin API and absolutely cannot replace your plugins using the signals and rules provided by yabai.

+Please note that chunkwm will not work on macOS 10.15 Catalina.

 ### Comparison with other window managers

 **NOTE:** This feature comparison table is far from complete.
 Please contribute.
 It's mostly a placeholder in its current state.